How to set up OpenVPN on AWS EC2 and fix DNS leaks on Ubuntu 18.04 LTS

 This sets the file permissions to

 -r-------- so that it can only be read by the user (you).
-It may help to protect the private key from read and write operations by other users, but more pertinently, will prevent AWS from throwing an error when we try to connect to our instance.
+It may help to protect the private key from read and write operations by other users, but more importantly, will prevent AWS from throwing an error when you try to connect to your instance.

 We can now do just that by running: